+After an early breakfast, you will proceed to the National Park headquarters -Kinigi to meet your guides for the day.
 After completing our park formalities, embark on a once in a lifetime experience of tracking mountain gorillas.
-Once you spot them, you are allowed to spend an hour watching your closest long-lost cousin.
+Once you spot them, you are allowed to spend an hour watching your closest long lost cousin.
 This is perhaps one of the most breath-taking wildlife experiences on earth!!!
 You get so close to these awesome giant primates.
 You stare at each other blankly not knowing who to break the long silence first.
 Tracking the gorillas through the light mountain forest on the slopes of the Virunga is a magical experience.
 These massive primates are extremely rare, with less than 700 living today.
 You will get within meters of the family and be privileged to spend an hour amongst them.
 The trekking may be strenuous; up to six hours or longer at a relatively high altitude.
 We encourage for your own enjoyment to make sure that you are perfectly fit and healthy.
 (We've had people as old as 70 years old do gorilla tracking so this should not be a problem; all you need is to ask your driver guide to request a shorter group for you if you cannot trek far).

 It is important to bring good hiking boots, long trousers, gloves for protection against stinging nettles, some snacks & sweets (for you, not the gorillas) as well as sufficient water as the rain forest gets hot and humid during the day.
 You will spend one hour with the gorillas, but it is an hour you will never forget.
 Return to the lodge for lunch then drive to Redrocks Intercultural exchange center and if time permits, we can hopefully partake in the soccer and other sports in the visitor versus the community competitions.
-We'll stay for dinner and the live traditional show that evening then check in for an overnight at the Classic Lodge (Bed & Breakfast).
+We'll stay for dinner and the live traditional show that evening then check in at the Buhanga Eco Lodge (Bed & Breakfast) for overnight.